Astrogrammer/concert_hall/README.md

 # concert_hall
 Imitation of a concert hall ticket office.
-List<T> collections, LINQ queries, and event handling are used.
+List<T> collections, LINQ queries and event handling are used.